jimmyip1995/generation-demo-01/README.md

 ----------------

-When you Comment with -m, NANO editor will show up, Write a meaningful message and use Ctrl+O and Enter to save, and then Ctrl+X to leave the editor.
+When you Comment without -m, NANO editor will show up, Write a meaningful message and use Ctrl+O and Enter to save, and then Ctrl+X to leave the editor.

 datacamp lesson for this topic https://campus.datacamp.com/courses/introduction-to-git/basic-workflow?ex=12